dokryconn/Dokters-Prescription/README.md

 `"C:\Program Files\WindowsApps\Microsoft.Todos_2.28.32802.0_x64__8wekyb3d8bbwe\ToDo.exe"`

 - **The "Dok's Rx (Raw).AHK" script:**
-  - This can be used for customizing the **Dokter's Prescription** script to meet your desired preferences.
+  - This .AHK script is included for customizing the **Dokter's Prescription** script to meet your desired preferences.
   - See the "**Customizing Scripts**" section below for more info about this.

 - **Icon files referenced by the the "Dok's Rx (Raw).AHK" script.**